-Adding a little depth to the walls at home
+Adding depth to the walls at home

 Choose a space in your house and add textured fabric to walls in one of the room.
 By doing this, you will add more interest and elegance to the entire home.
 And there is only so much wallpaper of faux finish you can have in an interior.
 Therefore using fabric on walls is a good idea.
-Plain fabric works especially when you are planning on having a busy room with lots of colors onor colorful artwork.
+Plain fabric works especially when you are planning on having a busy room with lots of colors on furniture or colorful artwork.
 My answer is yes plain fabric works fine.

 BUT, I believe a solid color should have some kind of texture in the cloth.
 Something needs to catch your eyes.
 This is what you need to get the upholstery look.
 Otherwise, you may hand up disappointed with the result.
 Furthermore you will loose completely the fabric effect including your investment too.